 In front of the palace lies a large concrete slab, which isn’t perhaps as glamorous as you would expect arriving here.
 The only good view of the palace is from here though, with the iconic bridge (Nijubashi, meaning ‘double bridge’) in front.

-get there early or late in the day, so you have some space to take photos
+Get early or late in the day to the Tokyo Imperial Gardens and Palace, so you have some space to take photos

 I have said this many times in my Tokyo articles about structures in the city, but again, in WWII the building of the Imperial Palace was destroyed and it was rebuilt in the same style later.
 You can’t get into the inner grounds of the palace, although on January 2nd and December 23rd, you are able to enter the inner palace grounds and see members of the Imperial Family.